 In 2012, the SEC and the DOJ issued a Resource Guide to the US Foreign Corrupt Practices Act that addresses a wide variety of topics covered by the act, including the definition of a foreign official, what constitutes proper and improper gifts, travel and entertainment expenses, facilitating payments and how successor liability applies in mergers and acquisitions.

-With recent allegations of fraud at high-profile companies, the introduction of the UK Bribery Act, and new SEC whistleblower rules, directors are increasingly concerned about deterring illegal behaviour.
-According to the 934 directors responding to PwC’s 2013 Annual Corporate Directors Survey 1:
+With recent allegations of fraud at high-profile companies, the introduction of the UK Bribery Act, and new SEC whistleblower rules, directors are increasingly concerned about deterring illegal behavior.
+According to PwC’s 2014 Annual Corporate Directors Survey1:

 |Other key issues|